Introduction to Impedance Control

 Impedance and impedance control are some of the oldest and most discussed topics in PCB design.
-They are especially important in high-speed design related to signal integrity.
+They are especially important in high-speed design related to signal integrity and power integrity impedance.

 In this blog, part one of a two-part series, we’ll go back to the basics of impedance/impedance control and consider what influences line impedance.
 An in part two, we’ll talk about controlling it.